Skip to main content

 Docks, cranes, and tugs assisting a container ship at Freeport East, one of the UK Freeports.

 • There will be a 122-hectare deep-water port expansion in Bathside Bay to support the next generation offshore wind manufacturing and construction.
-In Felixstowe, a 68-acre site will provide 1.45 million sq. ft. of industrial facilities with unparalleled links for UK, Europe and global trade.
-Gateway 14, East Anglia’s largest business, innovation and logistics park, is situated midway between the world-class clusters of Cambridge and the Port of Felixstowe.
+At the Port of Felixstowe, a 68-acre site will provide 1.45 million sq. ft. of industrial facilities with construction work starting in 2026.
+The port is the UK’s largest and busiest container terminal and a unique UK location for strategic connections with unparalleled links for UK, European and global trade.

 See the Freeport East website for more details.